farmera/sare_grant/how_plants_see.md

 ###### Figure 2.

 __Figure 2__ highlights the spectral characteristic of a generic consumer camera.
-What this graph shows is that the spectral sensitivity of a consumer camera's sensor is not especially specific to each band, i.e. the bands overlap to a degree.
+What this graph shows is that the spectral sensitivity of a consumer camera is not especially specific to each specific band, i.e. the bands overlap.
 In addition, each band is fairly broad, for example the red and green bands are more than 100nm wide while the blue is somewhat less so.
-Consumer cameras are not designed to separate these bands which is perfectly fine in the context of taking most pictures.
-When the intended goal is to provide separation for purposes of quantifying values of each band it's not ideal.
+Consumer cameras are not designed to separate each band of incident light which is acceptable in the context of taking most consumer pictures.
+When the intended goal is to provide separation for the purpose of quantifying the value of incident light it's not ideal.

 #### Professional Multi-Spectral Cameras